passport/www.passportjs.org/books/concepts/twitter/oauth2.md

 Twitter recommends that new applications be implemented using v2 and OAuth 2.0 and that existing applications [migrate](https://developer.twitter.com/en/docs/twitter-api/migrate/overview).
-Some aspects of Twitter's platform, such as the [Twitter Ads API](https://developer.twitter.com/en/docs/twitter-ads-api), do not yet support OAuth 2.0.
+Some APIs within Twitter's platform, such as the [Twitter Ads API](https://developer.twitter.com/en/docs/twitter-ads-api), do not yet support OAuth 2.0.
 Applications that depend on such APIs can continue to use [OAuth 1.0](../oauth/).